 Business and communication skills are a common thread across industries and sectors of society.
-Individuals who have strong business acumen and communication skills, develop leadership skills, and demonstrate ability to work independently and on teams are poised to start their own business and/or excel in careers in the industry of their choice.
-Our graduates have developed industry skills at various levels in the following concentrations:
+Individuals who have strong business acumen, effective communication skills, developed leadership skills, and a demonstrated ability to work independently and on teams are poised to start their own business and/or excel in careers in the industry of their choice.
+Our graduates have developed industry skills at various levels in the following concentrations and micro-concentrations: